derrikengel/cider/README.md

 # Bourbon Cider Calculator

 A small single-page app that scales a mulled bourbon cider recipe: give it a servings target (or a fixed amount of cider), and it produces a shopping list and a per-batch cook recipe.
+The bourbon ratio, serving size, batch size, and individual ingredient amounts are all adjustable.
-State is shared via Supabase so both planner and cook see the same current recipe.
-See [BRIEF.md](./BRIEF.md) for the full background — inputs, formulas, and product decisions.
+Those inputs are saved to Supabase as one shared current recipe, so planning and shopping decisions carry over to the cook view without re-entering anything or recalculating by hand.

 ## Stack

-- Vue 3 + Vite, plain JS (no TypeScript)
+- Vue 3 + Vite, JS
-- Tailwind v4 for utility styling, SCSS for the rest
+- Tailwind v4 for utility styling
-- Supabase for shared state (single row, no auth)
+- Supabase for shared state
-- Vitest for the pure calculation logic in `src/lib/`
+- Vitest for `calc.js`'s scaling/shopping/batch math

 ## Local setup